Install via pip (x86_64 desktop only)#

 In this console you can now execute your Olympe script, for example:

 (olympe-python3) $ python my_olympe_script.py

 Once you’ve finished working with Olympe, just type exit or press Ctrl+D to exit the active environment and restore your previous prompt.

-Please, exit any active environment now before continuing.
+Please, exit any active environment now before continuing with this user guide.

 (olympe-python3) $ exit $

-If you need to execute a script from a non-interactive environment (for example in a CI job), source the setenv or the setenv3 scripts instead.
-These scripts don’t spawn a new shell for you, don’t change your current prompt and just set up the environment in your current shell process.
+If you need to execute a script from a non-interactive environment (for example in a CI job), source the setenv scripts instead.
+This script does not spawn a new shell for you, does not change your current prompt and just sets up the environment in your current shell process.

 If your installation succeeded, the following commands shouldn’t report any error.